-Are you looking to do Thailand’s 4 Islands Tour with young kids (aged 5 and under)?
+Are you looking to do 4 Island Tour from Koh Lanta with kids?
 Read on…

 With life-jackets on, my 2 year old clung on to my back and I started swimming towards the dim torch-light disappearing ahead into the tunnel.
 We entered the darkness and Ezra started to get a little unsure, so instead I held him in my arms and kicked through the water.
 Why didn’t I put on the flippers!?
 As the torch light ahead disappeared, I looked behind me and realised I was in the depths of the tunnel, swimming through unable to touch the floor, in complete and utter darkness.
 I couldn’t even see Ezra who I was holding in front of me.
 “Isn’t this exciting mate?”
 I encouraged trying to keep my cool, whilst Ezra kept an eye out for dragons.

 Thankfully I could hear Jay and Arthur nearby and I kept kicking away hoping to see light soon.
 How was I not moving forward?
 Kick, kick.
 Kick, kick.
 Kick, kick.

 Finally, the light started to stream through and a big burst of wave carried us through to the end of the 80 metre tunnel.
 As I found my feet, I stood up and looked around.
 A 360 degree rainforest wall towered over us and disappeared into the clouds above, protecting a pristine lagoon, hidden within the island.
 Magical.

 It is known as Emerald Cave and the easiest way to experience it is on The 4 Islands Boat Tour, a must do for any Thailand itinerary.
 We took this tour as a day trip from Ko Lanta, where we were based for a week.
 You can read about our time in Ko Lanta here.

 4 Islands Boat Tour